mikependon/RepoDB.NET/pages/features/dynamics.md

 #### Merging a Data

-Use the [Merge](/operation/merge) operation and pass the target table as a literal string and a anonymous entity object.
+Use the [Merge](/operation/merge) operation and pass the target table as a literal string and an anonymous entity object.

 ```csharp
 using (var connection = new SqlConnection(connectionString))